An optimal transport approach for solving dynamic inverse problems in spaces of measures: Dynamic optimal transport

 \section{Dynamic optimal transport}

-The aim of this section is to provide the essential elements to define the optimal transport regularizer \eqref{intro J}.
-For the reader's convenience, in Section \ref{sec:meas prel} we will recall some measure theory definitions and results which will be needed in the following.
+The aim of this section is to provide the essential elements to define the optimal transport regularizer appearing in \eqref{intro J}.
+We refer the reader to Appendix \ref{app:measure:prel} for measure theory definitions and results which will be needed in the following.
+Throughout the section, $\Om \subset \R^d$ is an open bounded domain, with $d \in \N$, $d \geq 1$ and we set $X:=(0,1) \times \olom$ to be the time-space cylinder.
+We also define the space $\M := \M(X) \times \M(X;\R^d)\times \M(X )$.
 In Section \ref{sec:continuity equation} we introduce the concept of measure solution to the continuity equation with source

-where $\olom \subset \R^d$ with $d \in \N, d\geq 1$ is an open bounded domain $\rho,\mu$ are scalar measures over $(0,1) \times \olom$ and $m$ is a vectorial measure over $(0,1) \times \olom$.
-We then investigate properties of solutions $\rho \in \M ((0,1) \times \olom)$ of \eqref{sec2 cont}.
-In particular in Proposition \ref{prop:dis} we show that positive solutions to \eqref{sec2 cont} disintegrate into $\rho = dt \otimes \rho_t$ with $\{\rho_t\}_{t \in [0,1]}$ Borel family of positive measures over $\olom$.
+where $(\rho,m,\mu) \in \M$.
+Here $\rho$ represents a density, $m$ a momentum field advecting $\rho$ and $\mu$ a source term, accounting for local mass change.
+We then investigate properties of solutions $\rho \in \M (X)$ of \eqref{sec2 cont}.
+In particular in Proposition \ref{prop:dis} we show that positive solutions to \eqref{sec2 cont} disintegrate as $\rho = dt \otimes \rho_t$ with $\{\rho_t\}_{t \in [0,1]}$ Borel family of positive measures over $\olom$.
 In Proposition \ref{prop:cont rep} we prove that, under some growth assumptions on $m$ and $\mu$, the curve $t \mapsto \rho_t$ is actually narrowly continuous.
-In Section \ref{sec:narrow} we prove some basic results about narrowly continuous curves, which will be needed in Section \ref{sec:regularization} to prove coercivity and lower semicontinuity results for the functional \eqref{intro J} in a suitable topology.
-Finally, in Section \ref{sec:energy} we introduce the optimal transport energy $B_\delta$ that appears in \eqref{intro J}, and we provide some of its properties in Proposition \ref{prop:bb prop}.
+Finally, in Section \ref{sec:energy} we introduce the optimal transport energy $B_\delta$ at \eqref{intro J}, and list some of its properties in Proposition \ref{prop:bb prop}.